Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 ## Selected Text as the Definition
-If you want to select the text to use instead of the definition, simply set `opt-selection-text-enabled` to `true`.
+If you don't want to use the first definition, you can select the dictionary or text that you want to use.

 ![type:video](assets/setupyomichan/selected_text.mp4)

-By default, this enable the following behavior:
+Here is exactly what's happening:

 1. If nothing is selected, then the first dictionary is chosen just like normal.
 1. If a dictionary is selected, then that dictionary will replace the first definition.